Eccentricity forcing of late Paleogene dust accumulation in the western USA across the Eocene-Oligocene Transition

 Figure 4

-End-member modeling of bulk and quartz grain-size data from loess identifies distal suspension and local suspension–saltation components, enabling extraction of local suspension–saltation end members for calculating mass accumulation rates and conducting spectral analyses while excluding pedogenically affected distal components.
+End-member modeling of bulk and quartz grain-size data from loess identifies distal suspension and local suspension–saltation components, enabling extraction of local suspension–saltation end members for calculating mass accumulation rates (MAR, or dust flux) and conducting spectral analyses while excluding pedogenically affected distal components.

 Figure 5